AgentMath: Empowering Mathematical Reasoning for Large Language Models via Tool-Augmented Agent: Experiments

 \subsection{Main Results}

-In this section, we comprehensively evaluate AgentMath by systematically comparing it against the advanced reasoning models on three challenging mathematical competition benchmarks: AIME24, AIME25, and HMMT25.
-Results are presented in Table~\ref{tab:Main_Results}.
-Due to space constraints, implementation details for data synthesis, supervised fine-tuning, reinforcement learning, and evaluation are provided in Appendix~\ref{sec:experimental_details}, with more extensive model comparisons available in Appendix Table~\ref{tab:detail_Results}.
+In this section, we comprehensively evaluate AgentMath by comparing it against the advanced reasoning models on three challenging math competition benchmarks: AIME24, AIME25, and HMMT25.
+Results are presented in Table~\ref{tab:Main_Results} with more extensive model comparisons available in Appendix Table~\ref{tab:detail_Results}.
+To ensure robust evaluation, we perform 32 independent inference runs per test sample, using \(\text{avg@32}\) as the pass@1 metric.
+We use a consistent configuration: 96K maximum sequence length, 96 maximum tool calls, and code interpreter output is limited 1024 tokens, and we set 0.6 temperature, and 0.95 top-p.

 The results show that AgentMath significantly outperforms existing tool-augmented and text-only frontier reasoning models across all three benchmarks at comparable parameter scales.
 Among small-scale models (1B \( \sim \) 2B), AgentMath-1.7B attains 59.6\%, 48.1\%, and 40.2\% accuracy on AIME24, AIME25, and HMMT25 respectively, substantially surpassing both the tool-augmented CoRT-1.5B (43.1\%, 30.2\%, 20.1\%) and the text-only OpenReasoning-1.5B (55.5\%, 45.6\%, 31.5\%).
 At the medium scale (7B \( \sim \) 8B), AgentMath-8B achieves 89.8\%, 84.7\%, and 71.3\%, significantly outperforming the tool-augmented CIR-Qwen3-NT8-8B and text-only DS-0528-Qwen3-8B (86.0\%, 76.3\%, 61.5\%).
 For larger-scale models (30B \( \sim \) 32B), AgentMath-30B-A3B reaches 90.6\%, 86.4\%, and 73.8\%, exceeding the tool-augmented STILL-3-TOOL-32B (81.7\%, 64.2\%, 45.4\%) and text-only Qwen3-30B-A3B-Thinking-2507 (87.7\%, 85.0\%, 74.3\%).